Founder PerspectiveA Viral Video and Our Take on It

 Let us break it down.
 First & foremost - the aforesaid are not the cause.
 They are the manifestations or signs (or the effect) of something deeper (the real cause).
 Going into the real cause will however need us to go down the rabbit hole of how the world has conducted trade over the centuries.
 From the barter system to the modern-day fiat-currency system and how the modern-day system, which allowed countries to print their currencies with “gay abandon”, without the backing of any asset (pre-1970, the asset used to be Gold), is under serious threat.
 We will need to get into:

-• How it used to operate in the period post the WW2 and late 1960's, what was known as the Bretton Woods system.
+• How it used to operate in the period post the WW2 and late 1960's (what was known as the Bretton Woods system).

-• How it abruptly changed in early 1970's due to a decision taken by the then president of USA, how that new system both caused and was later used to bail the world out of a financial crisis in 2008.
+• How that new system both caused, and was later used, to bail the world out of a financial crisis in 2008.

 • USA will run trade deficits.
 Hence, it will owe money to foreign central banks, which the latter will keep in US dollar.
 USA under Trump 2 has made its intention clear of reversing this.